Srutis & Smrutis: Why Vedas are Srutis? Itihas Puranas are Smrutis?

 Whereas, there are many versions of Ramayana and Mahabharatha.
 You can find some changes in incidents in different versions of Ithikas.
 Similarly, Puranas have been more vulnerable to changes.
 Many changes have been made in puranas from time to time.
 Now a days, we have the printed versions.
 Therefore, atleast these printed versions may not be changed in future.

-I am a balanced writer who is not seeing the trends with any coloured glass.
-Therefore, I have to write the above bitter fact that smrutis have been modified.
+I have to write the above bitter fact that smrutis have been modified.
 Bhagavad Gita is also called Gitopanishad and it is unchanged for millions of years.
 Krishna preached it even to Suryadeva, before preaching to Arjuna.
 Bhagavad Gita is the clear cut description of how to uplift one to attain higher status, ie, to get Krishna Himself through stage by stage practices.
 It greatly simplifies the messages given in Vedas, Vedantas, Upanishads, etc.

 RAMAYANA & MAHABHARATHA: